Most converted, least protected

 Why the Flint Hills?

 The Flint Hills were spared from the plow because of rolling hills of limestone, chert (flint) and shale that made the area difficult to farm.
 The land couldn’t easily be plowed, and when homesteaders soon found that cattle gained weight easily on the rich native grasses, the Flint Hills became known as prime grazing land.
 Ranching continues to dominate the local economy and is the primary agricultural use of the tallgrass prairie.
 The prairie of the Flint Hills is also critical habitat for migrating shorebirds.

-But without long-term conservation, the Flint Hills will likely follow the same fate as many other lost natural areas.
+Without long-term conservation, the Flint Hills will likely follow the same fate as many other lost natural areas.